 If you’ve ever dreaded opening an electricity bill, this solution is for you.
 An electricity usage monitor, like the simple-to-use Kill A Watt monitor, tells you exactly which appliances in your home are sucking away the most money.

-Try it out on a batch of your appliances: Maybe it’s time to toast your old toaster for something more economical.
+Try it out on a bunch of your appliances.
+Maybe it’s time to toast your old toaster for something more economical.

 5. Oven thermometer

-Many ovens simply don’t report their temperature accurately, resulting in wasted money over burned or undercooked food.
+Many ovens simply don’t report their temperature accurately, resulting in money wasted on burned or undercooked food.

 Solve that problem for as little as $6 with a simple oven thermometer.
 It sits on your oven rack or hangs from it, giving you a true reading on the heat.
 Now you’re cooking!